FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/Task2.md

 curl -X GET 'http://localhost:8000/api/v1/systeminfo?cmd=whoami'
 ```
 4. Review the output and try to understand the structure of the response and what is different from the previous output.
-3. Test the endpoint with different HTTP methods like `POST`, `PUT`, `DELETE` and review the output.
+3. Test the endpoint with different HTTP methods like **POST, PUT, DELETE** and review the output.

 ### Interact with REST API using Postman
 Postman is a collaborative platform used for developing, testing, and documenting APIs, enabling developers to streamline and automate their API workflows.